gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 ** Phase F - Migration Planning - Objectives**

-* Finalize Architecture Roadmap and supporting Implementation and Migration Plan
+* Finalize Architecture Road-map and supporting Implementation and Migration Plan
 * Ensure that Implementation and Migration Plan is coordinated with the enterprise’s approach to managing and implementing change in enterprise’s overall change portfolio
 * Endure that business value and cost of work packages and Transition Architectures is understood by key stakeholders